-In partnership with The University of Arkansas and the U.S. Air Force, NorthWest Arkansas Community College offers beginning level Air Force ROTC (AFROTC) courses for interested students.
+In partnership with the University of Arkansas and the U.S. Air Force, NorthWest Arkansas Community College offers beginning level Air Force ROTC (AFROTC) courses for interested students.
 Students enroll through NWACC and attend classes on the U of A campus.
-AFROTC courses offered are: 1010L, 1020L Foundations of the Air Force labs (F, S)
+AFROTC courses offered are: AERO 1010L and AERO 1020L.
+Offered fall and spring semester.

-AERO 1010L Heritage and Values of the United States Air Force Lab
+AERO 1010L Heritage & Values of the United States Air Force Lab